keboola/connection-docs/manipulation/transformations/redshift/index.md

 There are basic constrains set to keep your Redshift cluster healthy.
 By upgrading your Redshift cluster to a larger size, these limits can be increased.

 - Redshift queries are limited to 3,600 seconds by default.
 - All Redshift queries are performed on the cluster assigned to your project.
 By default, there is a limit of five concurrent queries.
 Additional queries will be queued.
+- Queries containing comments longer than 8192 characters will segfault.

 ### Best Practices